DJjoteeYT/FNF-Android-Porting-Guide/README.md

-# FNF-Android-Porting:
+# FNF-Android-Porting-Guide

-The things im using when i port a mod to android
+Compiling FNF and adding things for get it works on Android

 **This should be used for the FNF 0.2.8 update and engines that have this version of FNF**